 Vonderharr decided to start the partnership with a colleague, Richard Wagner.
 The two started the firm as a way to shift the focus of their careers, adding financial advice to tax preparation for incoming clients.
-For Vonderharr, he hopes to work with the retirees, the physicians and other professionals seeking financial services, centering the business on high income earners who may not always know the how, when or where of financial investments.

 "We primarily advise people on taxes and retirement and estate planning," Vonderharr said.
 "People need advice today because people are concerned if they have enough to retire on."